Menkalian/vela/README.md

 ## Using *vela*

-To use components from *vela* in your projects you can utilize the prebuilt versions from my [artifactory](https://artifactory.menkalian.de).
+To use components from *vela* in your projects you can get prebuilt artifacts from my [artifactory](https://artifactory.menkalian.de) or build them yourself.

 To include any libraries use the following declaration in your `build.gradle[.kts]`: